marcjermaine-pontiveros/qiskit-shot-planner/README.md

 ## Using with Your Own Circuits

-This library works with any Qiskit circuit and bounded observable.
+This library works with any Qiskit circuit and any bounded observable.
 Here's the basic pattern:

 ```python
 from qiskit import QuantumCircuit